Help accelerate angiosarcoma research:

-- Identification of MYC amplification in overwhelming majority of secondary AS (radiation and lymphedema-associated)(Guo T, Genes Chromosome Cancer 2011).
-A smaller subset of secondary AS (25%) were shown to have co-amplification of FLT4 (VEGFR3).
+- Identification of MYC amplification in an overwhelming majority of secondary AS (radiation and lymphedema-associated)(Guo T, Genes Chromosome Cancer 2011).
+A smaller subset of secondary AS (25%) was shown to have co-amplification of FLT4 (VEGFR3).
 A subsequent study has shown that 10% of primary AS (mainly breast and bone) may also show MYC amplification (Italiano, Genes Chromosome Cancer 2012).

 - Defined the pathogenesis of radiation-associated atypical vascular lesion (AVL), lacking MYC gene amplifications.
 AVL occurs in the same patient population with secondary AS and often represents a diagnostic challenge.
 Our study supports that AVL is a distinct entity with benign behavior and does not represent a precursor lesion to AS development (Guo T, genes Chromosomes Cancer 2011).

 - MYC amplification may play a crucial role in the angiogenic phenotype of AS through upregulation of the miR-17-92 cluster, which subsequently downregulates THBS1, a potent endogenous inhibitor of angiogenesis.
 (Italiano, Genes Chromosomes Cancer 2012)

 - AS constitute a distinct subgroup among sarcomas with complex genomics showing rare p53 and PTEN mutations (Italiano, Cancer 2012).